Actionable Insights into the Cause of Endometriosis and Evidence-Based Treatments on the Horizon

 What is Endometriosis?

-Gene expression: Endometriotic cells often express genes associated with survival, inflammation, angiogenesis (blood vessel formation to have access to nutrients), and invasion more highly than typical endometrial cells.
+Gene expression : Endometriotic cells often express genes associated with survival, inflammation, angiogenesis (blood vessel formation to have access to nutrients), and invasion more highly than typical endometrial cells.
 Major examples include genes coding for COX-2, VEGF, MMPs, and various cytokines, which are often upregulated.
 These all encode for aggressive epigenetics (something you will read about below): Epigenetic differences, including DNA methylation and histone modification differences, have been observed between endometriotic and endometrial cells.
 These changes can alter gene expression without changing the DNA sequence itself.

-The presence of these aberrant endometrial-like tissues in ectopic or unusual locations often results in chronic pelvic pain, intestinal symptoms like bloating, fertility problems, and a host of other symptoms that can significantly impact the quality of life.
+The presence of these aberrant endometrial-like tissues in ectopic or unusual locations often results in chronic pelvic pain, intestinal symptoms like bloating, fertility problems, and a lot of other symptoms that can significantly impact the quality of life.

 The Prevalence and Impact of Endometriosis